karandattani71/contractor-timesheet-system/README.md

 ### Common Issues

 1. **Database Connection Error**
-   - Ensure PostgreSQL is running
+   - Ensure PostgreSQL is running on port 5435
    - Check database credentials in .env

 2. **Keycloak Connection Error**
-   - Verify Keycloak is accessible
+   - Verify Keycloak is accessible on port 9000
    - Check realm and client configuration
+   - Make sure no other services are using port 9000

 3. **JWT Token Issues**
    - Ensure JWT_SECRET is set